Dice

 Yep, it’s a mite frosty.

-other spellings: smidge, tad, touch, pinch, a mite more sugar, feelin’ a mite poorly, and it’s a mite chilly out
+variations: smidge, tad, touch, pinch, a mite more sugar, feelin’ a mite poorly, it’s a mite chilly out

 ★ A "mite" is about as unscientific as it gets - it could be a teaspoon or just a hint.
 Folks use it for cooking, weather, and how they’re feeling: *"a mite poorly."* ★